 T Extreme (AKA the lower limit of the Risk range): is a survival-only rating for a ‘standard’ adult woman.
 This is an extreme survival rating only and it is not advisable for anyone to rely on this rating for general use.
 There will be a strong sensation of cold which can only be endured for a limited time.

 In other words, you will choose a sleeping bag based on what temperatures you are likely to experience, and look at ensuring that you will sit within that 'T Comfort' stage.

 These temperature ratings are represented on the example below:

 To choose the right temperature, always base your purchase on the coldest temperature to expect during your trip.

 If you’re um-ing and ah-ing over what the weather may or may not do, err on the safe side.
 Temperature expected to be 5 degrees?
 Go for 0.

 It’s a lot harder to increase your warmth than it is to cool down.
 In short, you should always aim to choose a sleeping bag in the Comfort or Transition ranges depending on your individual needs.

 Sleeping bags come in mummy, semi-rectangular or rectangular shapes.
 All come with distinct benefits.

 Core feature: maximum insulation + minimum volume and weight.

 The mummy shape is narrow at the feet and tighter around your body so there’s less space around you.
 This is a deliberate design decision — with less empty space to heat up, your body won’t have to work as hard to stay warm.
-You’ll stay warmer for longer and use up less energy to boot.
+You’ll stay warmer for longer and use up less energy.